 Whatever coastal outing you choose, don’t forget to pack a picnic and bring a blanket for a nap in the autumn sun.

-To find out more about things to see and do along the Sonoma Coast, go to
+Find out more about things to see and do along the Sonoma Coast